Skip to content

 Short description

-Depending on the queries you want to log, turn on log_statement or log_min_duration_statement.
-You don't need to modify both parameters to turn on logging.
+Depending on the queries that you want to log, turn on log_statement or log_min_duration_statement.
+For more information, see log_min_duration_statement and log_statement on the PostgreSQL website.
+You don't need to modify both parameters to turn on logging in Amazon RDS for PostgreSQL.

-Modify log_min_duration_statement to set a threshold in milliseconds.
-This allows you to log all queries that take longer than the set parameter value.
-For example, suppose you set the log_min_duration_statement value to 500.
-When this happens, Amazon RDS logs all queries that take longer than half of a second to complete.
-If you set the value for this parameter to 2000, then Amazon RDS logs all queries that take longer than two seconds to complete.
-If you set the parameter value to -1, then the parameter is turned off.
-Amazon RDS doesn't log any queries based on the time to complete.
-If you set the parameter value to 0, Amazon RDS logs all queries.
+To view logs of queries that take a certain amount of time to complete, modify the log_min_duration_statement parameter in a threshold of milliseconds.
+For example, if you set the parameter value to 500, then Amazon RDS logs all queries that take longer than half of a second to complete.
+If you set the parameter value to -1, then you turn off the parameter.
+Amazon RDS doesn't log queries based on the time to complete.
+If you set the parameter value to 0, then Amazon RDS logs all queries.

 • ddl logs all data definition language (DDL) statements such as CREATE, ALTER, and DROP.